MaximilianSchleper/tsm/README.md

 ## Features

 - 🛰️ **Satellite Management** - Input and manage up to 10 satellites using Two-Line Elements (TLEs)
+- 🌟 **Demo Constellation** - Generate an 8-satellite constellation with optimized global coverage
 - 📋 **Task Scheduling** - Define up to 50 imaging tasks with locations and time windows
 - 🎯 **Optimization** - Generate efficient schedules for satellite imaging tasks
 - 🌍 **3D Visualization** - Interactive 3D globe with satellite orbits and task locations
-- ⚡ **Real-time Animation** - Timeline-based visualization of satellite movements and task activations
+- ⚡ **Real-time Animation** - Timeline-based visualization of satellite movements with 7-day simulation
-    - Test satellite (ISS TLE) orbit propagation and animation.
 - 🎨 **Sci-fi Interface** - Dark theme with neon accents inspired by The Expanse
 - 📊 **Interactive Features** - Track satellites, view details, and explore the constellation
 - 🛰️ **Interactive Selection**: Click on a satellite in the 3D view to display its live details.